Danus365/redteam_playbook/docs/ai-red-team/context-engineering-101.md

 * **State** - Usually contains programmatic objects to be persisted during a session, this can be implemented differently in each agent.

 * **Memory** - Usually contained within a database that the agent can use like a RAG when the Agent tries to reference information saved.
+Data that reaches this component is persistent and might last forever.

 In the end we should get something with the following scheme: